Structure collaboration, design better decisions

 4. The Parking Lot

-This tool complements the other tools by providing a space to capture ideas, questions and reflections that are not immediately relevant.
-This helps teams stay focused while ensuring that valuable inputs are not lost and can be revisited later.
+A space to capture ideas, questions and reflections that matter but are not immediately relevant.
+The Parking Lot keeps teams focused without losing valuable inputs — everything parked there can be revisited when the moment is right.

 Image description